 Red wolves have become endangered because of predators such as coyotes, humans, and climate change.
 Red Wolves are predators that prey on rabbits and deer but may also consume rats and mice.

 Red Wolf Sanctuaries are important because they help to protect the Red Wolves from extinction.

-Red Wolf Sanctuaries provide a safe place for Red Wolves to live, and they also help to educate people about Red Wolves and their importance.
+Red Wolf Sanctuaries provide a safe place for red wolves to live, and they also help educate people about red wolves and their importance.
 Red Wolf Sanctuaries are essential to the survival of Red Wolves.

 The red wolf was originally considered extinct for about 75 years until specimens were rediscovered in the 1980s.
-Red wolves were reintroduced into the wild from captive breeding 1974 to 1980 at Alligator River National Wildlife Refuge, North Carolina, and Red Rock Lakes National Wildlife Refuge, Montana.
+Red wolves were reintroduced from captive breeding from 1974 to 1980 at Alligator River National Wildlife Refuge, North Carolina, and Red Rock Lakes National Wildlife Refuge, Montana.

-The red wolf is protected by law and the Red Wolf Recovery Program protects these animals through captive breeding, reintroduction into the forested regions of North Carolina and Tennessee
+The red wolf is protected by law, and the Red Wolf Recovery Program protects these animals through captive breeding, and reintroduction into the forested regions of North Carolina and Tennessee.

 Captive breeding is the process of breeding animals in controlled environments.
 This is done to increase the population of rare or endangered animals.

 Captive breeding can also help researchers learn more about animal behavior and genetics.
 Red wolves were nearly hunted to extinction in the 1970s and 1980s.